History of AVCon

 July 22nd, 23rd and 24th, 2011 – Adelaide Convention Centre

 AVCon 2011 was officially the 10th AVCon event.
-It was celebrated by making the theme ‘Retro’ featuring pixel art a plenty.
+It was celebrated by making the theme ‘Retro’ and featuring plentiful pixel art.

 The official AVCon forums running on PHPBB that had been running since 2004 had to be wiped as the new forum would be built on vBulletin 4.
 Many memories are lost.
 (Though you can check out an archive here through the Wayback Machine!)